 In this contribution, we provide a table for HLS conformance testing bitstream categories as a starting point of discussion.
 The table imports items for HEVC conformance testing while it does not yet cover all of VVC.

 In the version 3, two coding layer tests are removed from the following table.

+In the version 4, two new lines are added and some submitters are listed.